You Don't Need To Obsess Over Your Social Status If You Just Want A Regular, Fulfilling Social Life

 - They give off aggressive, confrontational vibes.

-- They're paranoid and treat every harmless joke as a challenge.
+- They're thin-skinned and paranoid and treat every harmless joke as a challenge.

 - They brag or get into pointless pissing contests.

-- When they sit down on their friend's couch they sprawl themselves out to an obnoxious degree, because they read high-status people aren't afraid to take up space.
+- When they sit down on a couch they sprawl themselves out to an obnoxious degree, because they read high-status people aren't afraid to take up space.

 - They act stoic and humorless, because they believe if they were to laugh at someone else's witty comment they would be conceding some of their precious power to them.